Top 3 Tottori Hotels: Exquisite Japanese-Style Ryokan

 About Tottori Prefecture

-Tottori Prefecture lies on the Sea of Japan side of Japan’s Chūgoku region and is a captivating area where sweeping dune landscapes, deep‑blue seas, and abundant bounty from both mountains and ocean come together.
-Historically known as the provinces of Inaba and Hōki, the prefecture boasts scenic treasures such as the Tottori Sand Dunes, the rugged Uradome Coast, and the sacred peak of Mount Daisen.
-These sites preserve striking wind‑carved patterns, unusual rock formations, and a rich history of mountain worship.
-Visitors can enjoy sand‑board adventures on the dunes or follow ancient pilgrim paths at Ōgamiyama Shrine, the ichinomiya of Hōki Province.
+Tottori Prefecture is located on the Sea of Japan side of the Chugoku region, and is a captivating area where majestic sand dune formations, azure seas, and the abundant blessings of mountains and ocean come together.
+Long known as the provinces of Inaba and Hoki, the prefecture is home to famous scenic spots such as the Tottori Sand Dunes, Uradome Coast, and the sacred peak of Mount Daisen, where landscapes of wind ripples and strange rock formations interweave with a rich history of spiritual traditions.
+At the Tottori Sand Dunes, you can enjoy sand-based activities, while at Ogamiyama Shrine, the chief shrine of Hoki Province, you can trace the footsteps of mountain worship.

-Below are three carefully selected luxury ryokan that promise an exceptional stay when you visit Tottori Prefecture.
+Below, we introduce three carefully selected luxury hotels that provide an exceptional stay when visiting Tottori Prefecture.

 kv_04_11zon